Bomb Alley

-Bomb Alley is a 1983 computer wargame designed by Gary Grigsby and published by Strategic Simulations, Inc. (SSI).
-Covering the Mediterranean Theatre of World War II, it runs on the Apple II platform.
-It has the distinction of being the first true land-sea-air computer wargame, where ground troops could advance and retreat across land.
+Bomb Alley is a 1983 computer wargame designed by Gary Grigsby for the Apple II and published by Strategic Simulations in 1983.
+It covers the Mediterranean Theatre of World War II.

 The game's main scenario is the summer of 1942 when Rommel's forces threatened to capture Cairo and Alexandria.
 There is also a smaller scenario covering the Battle of Crete in 1941.
 Bomb Alley was Grigsby's second game, following Guadalcanal Campaign (1982).
 It reuses that title's engine, and was coded and distributed as uncompiled Applesoft BASIC.
 Grigsby developed both games while working full-time for the United States Department of Defense.

-Grigsby and SSI followed Bomb Alley with North Atlantic '86 (1983), made with the same engine.
+Grigsby followed Bomb Alley with North Atlantic '86 in 1983 using the same engine.

-Description
+Gameplay

 Each turn represented twelve hours, with ground and air combat taking place only during daytime turns.

 Grigsby expanded the game from Guadalcanal Campaign with many new features, such as transport aircraft, torpedo boats, and the ability to use paratroops once per game.
 Most important of all was the ability of aircraft to support ground troops in combat.

 As in the previous game, an AI "player" was available for one side only, but this time it was the Allies.
 The Axis had to have a human player.
 Also in contrast, there were only three scenarios instead of six, and the "long" campaign game ran less than three months.

 Both sides faced the problem of how to keep their forces supplied, primarily with ship convoys, and how best to disrupt the other side's convoys.
 Where to base the fighters and bombers, which had been obvious in Guadalcanal Campaign, was now a challenge.
 Control of the air over Africa had to be traded off with the air battles over Malta.